supportchef/covid-by-region/README.md

     git submodule update --remote
     npm run prebuild

+_Note: The deployed website can be newer than the pinned git hash of the John Hopkins submodule_

 ## Contributions

 Open to contributions.
-If you are adding a fewture that requires more/new data, it must both:
+If you are adding a feature that requires more/new data, it must both:

 - Come from a reputable source
 - Have an automatable mechanism that can fetch the latest data